TomConner/cybersecurity-merit-badge/docs/slides.md

 ---

-## Is This Website Encrypted? :material-web-lock:
+## Is This Website Encrypted? :material-lock:

 Check for: